 News flash: Countless crunches won't get you the sexy middle that you really desire.
 Such a single minded approach only firms mainly the front of your mid-section.
 Moves that also incorporate the back and sides of your torso (your core) do a better job of pulling in the belly, giving you the waist-shrinking benefits of a girdle (this is why we work from abs, to back to barre).

-Anatomy lesson: Your core includes 29 muscles from your upper back top your hips.
+Anatomy lesson: Your core includes 29 muscles from your upper back to the top of your hips.
 The primary core muscles (spinal stabilizers) are: the rectus abdominus, external and internal obliques, and transverse abdominis (collectively called your abs), and erector spinae to support your torso.
 Every move that we do starts from our core and we always incorporate other body parts in our trademarked ordered sequences.